uber-go/dig/README.md

 `Resolve` retrieves objects from the container by building the object graph.

-Object is resolution is based on the type of the variable passed into `Resolve` function.
+Object resolution is based on the type of the variable passed into the `Resolve` function.

 For example, in the current scenario: